shafiquejamal/web-frontend-template/README.md

-# Web Frontend Template
+# Twitter Search application - web frontend

-To be used with https://github.com/shafiquejamal/api-gateway-template as the backend
+To be used with https://github.com/shafiquejamal/paytmlsesjapigateway as the api gateway/backend.
+Install that first before executing the following steps.

 ## Requirements